 Keeping track of all your social media can get overwhelming, especially if you have an engaged audience.
-The good thing is, social listening tools will enable you to be in the loop without having to go through all your social media channels.
+The good thing is that social listening tools will enable you to be in the loop without going through all your social media channels.

 All mentions containing your keyword will be placed in a single place – your tool’s feed.
 The feed displays mentions from various sources, all available at a glance.

 Of course, you can also easily filter the feed if it gets too crowded.
 In the right-hand toolbar you can:

 - Set date range

 - Show only mentions from a certain source

 - Show reversed order

 - Group similar mentions

 - Show images

 The great thing about filters is that they can show you a completely new perspective on your mentions, depending on your chosen options.